liamhtml/pylon-cli/README.md

 npm i @liamhtml/pylon-cli
 ```
 ## setup
-once you have pylon on your server, run `pylon init` to get started.
+once you have pylon on your discord server, run `pylon init` to get started.
 ## commands
 |command               | purpose|
 |----------------------|---------------------|